-If you feel that a host club’s management or operation of a tournament did not follow Bay Cup guidelines, you are encouraged to provide feedback to The Director of Operations for The Bay Cup, Mark Wheeler, by email to firstname.lastname@example.org.
+If you feel that a host club’s management or operation of a tournament did not follow Bay Cup guidelines, you are encouraged to provide feedback to The Bay Cup, by email to firstname.lastname@example.org.

 Feedback concerning possible USA Fencing rules infractions should be directed to the USA Fencing Division for the host club.